 The University of Maryland, Baltimore is the founding campus of the University System of Maryland.
-620 W. Lexington St., Baltimore, MD 21201 | 410-706-3100 © 2016-2017 University of Maryland, Baltimore.
+620 W. Lexington St., Baltimore, MD 21201 | 410-706-3100 © 2019-2020 University of Maryland, Baltimore.
 All rights reserved.

+ATTACHMENT XI

-ATTACHMENT XI UMB Alerts Procedure
+UMB Alerts Procedure

-The UMB Police Force and Department of Public Safety is committed to providing the University campus and surrounding communities with innovative solutions and best practices in the delivery of law enforcement services.
-As part of this quest for continual improvement, the force and department regularly reviews alerts procedures and boundaries.
+The University of Maryland, Baltimore Police Department (UMBPD) and the Department of Public Safety is committed to providing the UMB campus and surrounding communities with innovative solutions and best practices in the delivery of law enforcement services.
+As part of this quest for continual improvement, the department regularly reviews alerts procedures and boundaries.